mgkelley/DayZ-Expansion-Enoch-Trader-Maps/README.md

 <br />
 NOTE: These .map Objects rely on '@BuilderItems' mod that is embeded in DayZ-Expansion.
 If you try to use them seperate from Expansion be sure to include the '@BuilderItems' mod.<br />
+Some objects are supplied by DayZ-Expansion, the ATM lockers, and will not spawn seperate from DayZ-Expansion.<br />
 <br />
 ![](https://github.com/mgkelley/DayZ-Expansion-Enoch-Trader-Maps/blob/main/screenshots/2663421178_preview_ss2.jpg?raw=true)
 ![](https://github.com/mgkelley/DayZ-Expansion-Enoch-Trader-Maps/blob/main/screenshots/2663421178_preview_ss2a.jpg?raw=true)